Written by Sara Walters

-The goal of enrolling in a master's degree in psychology program is to become highly specialized in a particular area of psychology.
+By enrolling in a master's in psychology program, learners gain specialized knowledge in a particular area of psychology.

-For this reason, many prospective psychologists choose to make this academic pursuit their terminal degree.
-Those students interested in a clinical psychology role, however, should expect to continue on to a doctoral degree in psychology.
-Below, we've listed some factors to consider when deciding if a master's degree in psychology is right for you.
+For this reason, many prospective psychologists choose a master's as their terminal degree.
+However, aspiring clinical psychologists should pursue a doctoral degree in psychology.
+Consider the factors below when deciding if a master's degree in psychology is right for you.

 Pros | Cons